alchemit/alchemit.github.io/README.md

 The `origin` is the repository from the source was fetched, and `master` is the branch name.
 Without these args, it would use defaults set by `git-config` and defined for the current repository in `.git/config`.

+WARNING: pushing changes over internet require authentication; in case of github.com, using username and password.
+It is therefore important that the repository url (e.g. in `.git/config` or command line) should be with `ssh:` or `https:`.

 <!--
 vim: spelllang=en:et:ts=4:tw=79:ff=unix